-Four children and two adults were rescued from a sinking boat off the Georgia coast
+4 children and 2 adults were rescued from a sinking boat off the Georgia coast

-(CNN)Two adults and four children were rescued Friday by the US Coast Guard off the Georgia coast after their boat stuck an object and started sinking.
+(CNN)Two adults and four children were rescued Friday by the US Coast Guard off the Georgia coast after their boat struck an object and started sinking.

 The 17-foot boat was near the entrance to the St. Marys River on the Florida-Georgia border when it hit something and started taking on water, the Nassau County, Florida, Sheriff's Office said in a Facebook post.